erSubhashThapa/100daysofcode/r1-log.md

  - **Thoughs and Feelings:**

   I was pretty distracted today.
 I slept late on purpose to make up for my sleep deprivation.
 I feel great.
 But that pushed my coding back.
 So I had to code around my family since I'm currently on a family vacation.
-I'd prefer to get my coding done early before I see them.
+I'd prefer to get my coding done early before I see them while I'm on this vacation.

   I was also distracted by the boom of followers I got today. @js_tut tweeted this: